abhijithkunchati/API_Rate_Limiter/README.md

-But, since creating a class for a callback and providing necessary methods gives a lot more functionality and flexibility during implementation, I went with creating an abstract class Throttle, which can be extended and configured as per my needs.
+But, since creating a class for a callback and providing necessary methods gives a lot more functionality and flexibility during implementation, I went with creating an abstract class Throttle, which can be extended and configured as per the needs.
 ### Single-Threaded vs Multi-Threaded :
 Although a single-threaded design is clean and simple, if the request takes some time to get processed, other API calls will get blocked, to achieve